-The FDC is the fire department connection portion of a fire sprinkler system or standpipe system.
+FDC stands for Fire Department Connection.
+It is part of a fire sprinkler system or standpipe system.

 Though easily overlooked by most, the FDC’s role in ensuring the effectiveness and success of a fire sprinkler system to suppress a fire is pivotal.